Uniform beret: Sri Lanka

 The Special Task Force of the Sri Lanka Police wear green berets.
 Sri Lanka Army Commandos wear a maroon beret while special forces wear a black beret.

 Turkey

 Gendarmerie General Command personnel wears green beret.

-Police Special Action teams of General Directorate of Security wears dark green beret.
+Police Special Action teams of General Directorate of Security wears dark green beret while Çevik Kuvvet personnel wear dark blue.

 Ukraine

 The maroon beret was used by Berkut officers as their standard headgear.

 United Kingdom

 CO19, the armed response unit of the London Metropolitan Police, used to wear dark blue berets, and were nicknamed the 'Blue Berets'.
 Today, they generally wear helmets or baseball caps.

 Navy blue berets are part of the uniform of the Northern Ireland Security Guard Service.

+The Combined Cadet Force wear berets appropriate to their regimental affiliation (Army Cadet Force) or the RAF beret with the ATC cap badge (except for the CCF(RAF) who wear the RAF cap badge).

 Civilian organizations

 Berets are associated with a variety of other organizations: